swadeley/content-sources-frontend/README.md

 It is recommended to test using vs-code and the [Playwright Test module for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
 But other editors do have similar plugins to for ease of use, if so desired

-For running the integration tests you will need to run `yarn get-tests`, point playwright to stage directly (i.e.: set proxy and change URL, check `playwright_example.env`), set the `INTEGRATION` flag to true and run the tests.
+For running the integration tests you will need to point playwright to stage directly (i.e.: set proxy and change URL, check `playwright_example.env`), set the `INTEGRATION` flag to true and run the tests.

+For running RBAC tests locally you just need to set the RBAC environment variable to `true`.
+See the `playwright_example.env` file for the `RBAC` flag.

 ### Shared Playwright test utilities